lifsys/utilisys/README.md

-# Utilisys
+# Utilisys by Lifsys, Inc

-Utilisys is a Python package that provides a collection of utility functions for various tasks including API key retrieval, phone number standardization, dictionary flattening, contract requirement handling, email parsing, file operations, and data processing and conversion.
+Utilisys is a Python package developed by Lifsys, Inc that provides a collection of utility functions for various tasks including API key retrieval, phone number standardization, dictionary flattening, contract requirement handling, email parsing, file operations, and data processing and conversion.

 ## Installation